 It's also changing regional dynamics.

-“The new economic development model is no longer about the individual community or municipality, it's based on raising the quality of life and the welfare of everyone,” says Dan Botich, SEH senior economic development professional.
+“The new economic development model is no longer about the individual community or municipality, it's based on raising the quality of life and the welfare of everyone,” says SEH Senior Economic Development Professional Dan Botich.

 Smaller outstate communities wanting to compete with urban areas must invest in technology to be more competitive.

-“Outstate communities, or suburbia and exurbia, are now in a position to invest in technology,” says Botich.
-"Quality of life/social amenities (trails, parks, access to the outdoors, social centers) are now available in the population centers.”
+“Outstate communities, or suburbia and exurbia, are now in a position to invest in technology,” says Dan.
+"Quality of life/social amenities (trails, parks, access to the outdoors and social centers) are now available in the population centers.”

 The downtown area has long been considered an engine of commerce, the heart and pulse of a community and a place where businesses locate to drive prosperity.
 But the competitive advantage of downtown is changing.